ria18405/ProtienAlignment/README.md

 	- Step2: Making a sum matrix and loading it into a csv file-

-		We make a copy of dotplot named s ​ um_matrix​ using ​ deepcopy​ (so that changes in ​ sum_matrix​ are not reflected in dotplot​ ), next we fill in the sum_matrix.​ As the last column and last row are always same as that of dotplot​ , we start out iteration from index len(sequence)-2 to index (-1)
+		We make a copy of dotplot named sum_matrix​ using ​ deepcopy​ (so that changes in ​ sum_matrix​ are not reflected in dotplot​ ), next we fill in the sum_matrix.​ As the last column and last row are always same as that of dotplot​ , we start out iteration from index len(sequence)-2 to index (-1)